loda-lang/loda-lang.github.io/index.markdown

 ## The LODA Language

 LODA means _Lexicographical Order Descent Assembly_.
 It is an assembly-based language for solving number-theoretic problems.
-It has a simple syntax entirely focusing on arithmetic operations.
+It has a simple syntax and a rich set of arithmetic operations.
 This enables an automated search of new programs and algorithms using a process called _program mining_.
 In a nutshell, we use distributed compute power, smart search algorithms and machine-learning to find programs and formulas for the integer sequences from the OEIS database.

 To get an idea of the language, you can browse through the lists of [programs](programs).
 It includes basic examples, programs for "popular" integer sequences and a complete list of all mined programs.
-For a comprehensive overview of the language concepts and the supported operations, we refer you to its [language specification](spec).
+A comprehensive overview of the language concepts and the supported operations is available in the [language specification](spec).

 ## Mining Programs for Integer Sequences